FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Before we cover how the Authorization Code grant is used for each of the OAuth modes, let's discuss two additional OAuth endpoints used to retrieve information about your users and their tokens.
 These endpoints are:

 * Introspection - this endpoint is an extension to the OAuth 2.0 specification and returns information about the token using the standard JWT claims from the previous section.
-* UserInfo - this endpoint is defined as part of the OIDC Connect specification and returns information about the user.
+* UserInfo - this endpoint is defined as part of the OIDC specification and returns information about the user.

 These two endpoints are quite different and serve different purposes.
 Though they might return similar values, the purpose of the Introspection endpoint is to return information about the access token itself.
 The UserInfo endpoint returns information about the user for whom the access token was granted.